 How do they damage my plants?

 Spider mites will target the plants with high levels of nitrogen, phosphorus, and carbohydrates.
 Spider mites feed by piercing the cell walls of the leaf and sucking out the chlorophyll.
 The plant is left with a series of yellow or white dots, or puckered scars like pin-pricks.
-This tell-tall pattern of spots is known as stippling.
+This tell-tale pattern of spots is known as stippling.
 The damage lessens a plant’s ability to maintain moisture and photosynthesize.

 A single mite cannot affect the health of your plant.
 But because of their rapid reproduction, a single female that hitches a ride on the cuff of your pants can produce a thousand hungry mouths in the heart of your garden or grow room.
 The consequence is failing plants and smaller harvests.